-- 1. Stormwater management facilities shall be sized such that there will be storage for a 1:100-year storm event, plus adequate freeboard to contain the maximum historical event. - 2.
-Stormwater management facilities shall control the release rate to the pre-development flow rate; refer to the Stormwater Master Plan, available on the Town's website. - 3.
-All outflow piping shall be sized for a flow twice that of the maximum designed control flow. - 4.
-Water release shall be controlled via an orifice or other approved means and shall include provisions for increasing the release rate in an emergency. - 5.
-An emergency overland drainage swale shall be provided from the downstream end of the pond to the receiving stream with capacity to transport storm runoff should a downstream malfunction occur. - 6.
-Wet ponds and constructed wetlands require warning signs, posted along the perimeter of the PUL, to prohibit activities that may present a danger to public health and safety or interfere with the operation of the facility. - 7.
+- 2. The performance of each storage facility design is to be verified by computer simulation of its response, considering the outflow rate as limited by control elements or downstream conditions, to the most critical of any of the design rainfall events from the following listing: - 1:100 year, 24 h synthetic design event based on the Huff distribution; - The July 14 15, 1937 storm event; - The July 10 11, 1978 storm event; - The July 2 3, 2004 storm event; and - The July 12, 2012 storm event; - Refer to EPCOR Drainage Design Standards Section 2.0 Vol. 3-02: Stormwater Management and Design Manual for rainfall data references. - 3.
+Stormwater management facilities shall control the release rate to the pre-development flow rate; refer to the Stormwater Master Plan, available on the Town's website.
+Acceptable structures can include manholes or vaults with adjustable weir or sluice gate configuration with automatic or passive controls, and consideration for confined space entry and rescue. - 4.
+All outflow piping shall be sized for a flow twice that of the maximum designed control flow. - 5.
+An oil and grit separator manhole shall be required at the entrance to Town storm facilities in industrial areas and at outfalls to watercourses where no other upstream storm water management and treatment facilities (such as engineered storm ponds) exist.
+Oil and grit separators must be accessible by maintenance vehicles, including vacuum trucks. - 6.
+Water release shall be controlled via an orifice or other approved means and shall include provisions for increasing the release rate in an emergency.
+When used, orifice plates shall be designed to be easily removeable without the need to enter the control structure, or a secondary high-level orifice or weir for overflow shall be provided at the high water level elevation. - 7.
+An emergency overland drainage swale shall be provided from the downstream end of the pond to the receiving pond or stream with capacity to transport storm runoff should a downstream malfunction occur. - 8.
+Wet ponds and constructed wetlands require warning signs, posted along the perimeter of the PUL, to prohibit activities that may present a danger to public health and safety or interfere with the operation of the facility. - 9.
 Stormwater management facilities require an outlet control structure.
-The Developer's Consultant shall submit a design for all outlet control structures, detailing: - Size and configuration of concrete chamber; - Types of hatches (must be lockable); - How the structure will be accessed for Maintenance (all-weather access suitable for a hydro-vac truck is required); - Locations of safety railings around the hatches; - Provision for kickplates at the base of railings; and - Locations and models of davit bases (if required Developer's Consultant to discuss this requirement with the Manager of Engineering); - Locations and models of water level control gates (if required); and - Location and size of orifice and provisions for increasing the release rate for rapid drawdown.
+The Developer's Consultant shall submit a design for all outlet control structures, detailing: - Size and configuration of concrete chamber; - Types of hatches (must be lockable); - How the structure will be accessed for Maintenance (all-weather access suitable for a hydro-vac truck is required); - Locations of safety railings around the hatches; - Provision for kickplates at the base of railings; and - Locations and models of davit bases (if required Developer's Consultant to discuss this requirement with the Town); - Locations and models of water level control gates (if required); and - Location and size of orifice and provisions for increasing the release rate for rapid drawdown. - 10.
+Outlet control structures shall include monitoring instrumentation where the combined development outfall capacity is equivalent to or greater than a 500mm pipe size.
+Instrumentation and monitoring shall be designed in accordance with Volume 3-03 of the EPCOR Drainage Design and Construction Standards, and shall align with the Town's reference SCADA standard, which can be requested from the Town Engineer.